 The GSM student body is a vibrant and dynamic community.
-One way to showcase these characteristics is through student social events.
+One way to showcase these characteristics is through student club social events.

-Therefore, the New Student Leader Handbook is a guide for GSMSA and DSAC members and club leaders who are planning social events and managing finances for each location (for timetable, event planning templates and a list of staff members, please see Appendix 1 at the end of this document).
+Therefore, the New Student Leader Handbook is a guide for GSMSA and DSAC members and club leaders who are planning social events and managing finances for each location (for timetable, event planning templates and a list of staff members, please see Appendix 3 and 4 at the end of this document).